We Listened. This is what you said.

 There is still significant work ahead in the next phases of the Carolina Across 100 initiative.

-Carolina Across 100 is ready to partner with communities across North Carolina as we begin this first program and dive deeper into the research and collaboration.
-With the help of the Carolina Engagement Council, our first program will launch in March 2022.
-A request for proposals will be announced, inviting communities to apply to join this collaborative work.
+Carolina Across 100 is excited to partner with communities across North Carolina as we launch new programs and dive deeper into research and collaboration.
+With the help of the Carolina Engagement Council, our first program launched in March 2022 and our second program launched in August 2023.
+A third program is expected to launch in early 2024.

-Be the first to know when the program is announced.
+Be the first to know when programs are announced.
 Sign up to receive emails offering more data, program details, invitations to participate, and resources to share.